-The traditions and practices of Yoga have their origins in the lands of modern day India through the Śramaṇa and Vedic traditions.
-The values expressed through the Yoga traditions include non-violence (ahimsa), truthfulness (satya) and non-stealing (asteya).
+The traditions and practices of Yoga have their origins in the people and lands of modern day India through the Śramaṇa and Vedic traditions.
+Of particular relevance are the Yoga Sutras of Patanjali.
+The values (yamas and niyamas) expressed through the Yoga traditions include non-violence (ahimsa), truthfulness (satya) and non-stealing (asteya).

 “India has a long history and tradition of harmonious co-existence between man and nature.
 Human beings here have regarded fauna and flora as part of their family.
 This is part of our heritage and manifest in our lifestyle and traditional practices.
 We represent a culture that calls our planet Mother Earth.
 As our ancient text says; “Keep pure!
 For the Earth is our mother!
 And we are her children!”
 The ancient Indian practice of Yoga, for example, is a system that is aimed at balancing contentment and worldly desires, that helps pursue a path of moderation and a sustainable lifestyle.
 Environmental sustainability, which involves both intra-generational and inter-generational equity, has been the approach of Indians for very long.
 Much before the climate change debate began, Mahatma Gandhi, regarded as the father of our nation had said that we should act as ‘trustees’ and use natural resources wisely as it is our moral responsibility to ensure that we bequeath to the future generations a healthy planet.”

-If you intend to chant the sanskrit version, perhaps in call and response, you could introduce it using the first part of the English version below.
-This provides you the opportunity to identify the particular owners and custodians of the land on which you are practicing e.g. Wurundjeri people of the Kulin nation.
+If you intend to chant the sanskrit version, perhaps in call and response, you could introduce it using the English version below.
+This provides you the opportunity to identify the particular owners and custodians of the land on which you are practising e.g. Wurundjeri people of the Kulin nation.

 bhuvāḥ paraṃparān maulān • abhijñāyādhikāriṇaḥ |

 pālakāṃś cābhivādyaiva • deśasyāsya cirantanān ||

 apetān anapetāṃśca • teṣāṃ gurūn mahāmahai |

-teṣāṃ bhuvāṃ samāgatya • yogābhyāsaḥ pravartatām. ||
+teṣāṃ bhuvāṃ samāgatya • yogābhyāsaḥ pravartatām ||

 Acknowledging the successive and original owners of the land

 and saluting the long-term protectors of this country,